Towards Explaining Distribution Shifts: Experiments on Known Shifts

 \section{Experiments on Known Shifts}

-Here we present additional result on simulated experiments as well as an experiment on UCI ``Breast Cancer Wisconsin (Original)'' dataset \cite{mangasarian1990cancer}.
-Our goal is to illuminate when to use the different sets of interpretable transport, and how the explanations can be interpreted, where in this case, a ground truth explanation is known. \footnote{Code to recreate all experiments seen here and in the main body of the paper will be released upon acceptance.}
+Here we present additional results on simulated experiments as well as an experiment on UCI ``Breast Cancer Wisconsin (Original)'' dataset \cite{mangasarian1990cancer}.
+Our goal is to illuminate when to use the different sets of interpretable transport, and how the explanations can be interpreted, where in this case, a ground truth explanation is known. \footnote{Code to recreate all experiments can be found at \href{https://github.com/inouye-lab/explaining-distribution-shifts}{https://github.com/inouye-lab/explaining-distribution-shifts}.}